TheGAzed/kanavrt/README.md

 The system is divided into several parts, each responsible for different functionalities based on the MVC design pattern.

 #### - **Model**
+- **Route**: `/Model`
 - **Purpose**: Represents the data of the game logic in the application.
 - **Key Components**:
-  - **KanaModel**: Represents all Kana characters together with their latin form and pronunciation.
+  - **KanaModel.cs**: Represents all Kana characters together with their latin form and pronunciation.
-  - **Statistics/StatisticsModel**: Stores the number of correct and wrong guesses for each playable glyth.
+  - **Statistics/StatisticsModel.cs**: Stores the number of correct and wrong guesses for each playable glyth.
   - **Settings/***: Represents the settings of the application.
-	- **SettingsModel**: Stores the current settings, i.e. current font and set of characters.
+	- **SettingsModel.cs**: Stores the current settings, i.e. current font and set of characters.
 	- **Grid/Table/***: Table models used in grid settings containing row, column, vowel and consonants-based sets.
-	  - **AbstractTableModel**: Abstract class for creating different table models.
+	  - **AbstractTableModel.cs**: Abstract class for creating different table models.
-	  - **MonographTableModel**: Represents the table model for monographs.
+	  - **MonographTableModel.cs**: Represents the table model for monographs.
-	  - **DigraphTableModel**: Represents the table model for digraphs.
+	  - **DigraphTableModel.cs**: Represents the table model for digraphs.
-	  - **DiacriticMonographTableModel**: Represents the table model for diacritic monographs.
+	  - **DiacriticMonographTableModel.cs**: Represents the table model for diacritic monographs.
-	  - **DiacriticDigraphTableModel**: Represents the table model for diacritic digraphs.
+	  - **DiacriticDigraphTableModel.cs**: Represents the table model for diacritic digraphs.

 #### - **View**
+- **Route**: `/View`
 - **Purpose**: Represents the user interface of the application.
 - **Key Components**:
   - **HomeView.razor**: The body page of each page view.